 - Electrolyte disturbance.

-- Rheumatic diseases including ankylosing spondylitis, Reiter's syndrome, rheumatoid arthritis, scleroderma.
+- Rheumatic diseases including ankylosing spondylitis, reactive arthritis, rheumatoid arthritis, scleroderma.

-- Infiltrative processes including amyloidosis, sarcoidosis, tumours, Hodgkin's disease, multiple myeloma.
+- Infiltrative processes including amyloidosis, sarcoidosis, cardiac tumours, Hodgkin's disease, multiple myeloma.

 - Stokes-Adams attacks have been described as due to:

 Stokes-Adams attack symptoms

 - There is collapse, usually without warning.